 Picture a playground of children picking teams for a game.
-One by one team captains choose their teammates.
+One by one team captains chooses their teammates.
 Waiting to be called. in clear apprehension, is the child with red scaly patches on their knees and elbows.

 There is a chubby kid who wears glasses looking off into the distance.
 The child with an obvious physical handicap, malformed knuckles, and webbed fingers expects to be last.
 A child with a vocal tic knows those who mock her will ignore her.
 The boy who stutters feels the same as does the one too shy to make eye contact.
 The unfortunate world of exclusion.